 - 1/2 cup thick non-dairy milk such as hemp or soy

 Mix until smooth.
 Add while mixing:

 - 1 cup date or coconut sugar, 1/4 cup at a time

 Be sure to scrap down the sides of the bowl as you mix in the ingredients.
 Add:

 - 2 tablespoons carob or cocoa powder

 - 2 tablespoons all purpose gluten-free flour

 Mix until combined.
 Set aside.
 Beat in a separate bowl (with clean beaters):

 - 1/4 teaspoon cream of tartar

 Beat until stiff peaks form.
-Fold into the chocolate mixture.
+Fold into the carob mixture.
 Pour into springform pan(s).
 Bake in middle of oven for 30 minutes (for one 8″) or 20 minutes (for 4 small).
 Reduce heat to 325 degrees and bake an additional 30 minutes (for one 8″) or 20 minutes (for 4 small), or until there is just a slight jiggle in the middle of the cheesecakes.
 Turn off oven and crack open the door and leave the cheesecakes in the oven to cool for 1 hour.
 Remove from oven and let sit on the counter for another 30 minutes.
 Remove side(s) of springform pan(s).
 Put in the refrigerator and cool until totally cold (about 4 hours).
 Remove bottoms of springform pan(s).